-Leah Chacón focuses her practice on structuring, developing, financing and acquiring energy and infrastructure projects.
-Her representative matters have included:
+Leah Chacón focuses her practice on structuring, developing, financing, selling and acquiring energy and infrastructure projects.
+Her representative matters include:

 - SunEdison, Inc. in the:

-- $8.7 million sale of its Australian assets and its residential solar business to Flextronics International Ltd. in connection with SunEdison’s Chapter 11 reorganization in the U.S. Bankruptcy Court for the Southern District of New York;
+- restructuring and sale of its Australian assets and its global residential solar business to Flextronics International Ltd.;

-- InterGen in the sale of its Mexico assets and businesses, including six Combined Cycle Gas Turbines projects comprising 2,200 MW and a 155 MW wind farm, to Actis Group for $1.3 billion (enterprise value);
+- InterGen in the sale of its Mexico assets and businesses, including six combined cycle gas turbine projects comprising 2,200 MW and a 155 MW wind farm, to Actis Group for $1.3 billion (enterprise value);

-- TerraForm Power, Inc. in connection with a $500 million secured term loan from various commercial banks, the proceeds of which were used to finance the acquisition of certain renewable energy projects in the U.S. from Invenergy Wind LLC, and certain drop-down assets from SunEdison, Inc.
+- TerraForm Power, Inc. in connection with a $500 million secured term loan, the proceeds of which were used to finance the acquisition of certain renewable energy projects in the U.S. from Invenergy Wind LLC, and certain drop-down assets from SunEdison, Inc.

-Previously, she served on the research staff of the Arizona State Senate and as executive consultant of government affairs for the Arizona Corporation Commission, where she served as liaison between the commission and Arizona Legislature with respect to all aspects of the commission’s duties, including regulation of electric utilities.
+Previously, Ms. Chacón served on the research staff of the Arizona Senate and as executive consultant of government affairs for the Arizona Corporation Commission, where she served as liaison between the commission and the Arizona Legislature with respect to all aspects of the commission’s duties, including regulation of electric utilities.